huanzhang12/CROWN-IBP/README.md

 The argument `--model_subset` selects the 4th model defined in configuration file, which is the largest model in our model pool.
 You should be able to achieve about 7.5% verified error after 100 epochs.
-This is a large model, so training will be slower.
+This is a large model, so training will be slower (roughly 1 hour).
 Note that our implementation of CROWN-IBP is still preliminary and not optimized, and further speedups can be achieved after code optimization.

 For `epsilon=0.4` run this command: